 The Daily Herald, 1963.

 The entrance foyer would have been surfaced with concrete paving slabs, with glazed tile walls and acoustic ceiling.
-The café and first floor had linoleum tiles with plastered walls.
-The restaurant had a carpet and plywood panels.
+The café and first floor had linoleum tiles with plastered walls, and underfloor heating.

-Originally, they proposed pedestrian subways to provide access to the bridge, and a roof across the footbridge.
+Originally, they proposed pedestrian subways beneath the access roads, and a roof across the footbridge.
 Walkways would have been covered.
 Their plans considered of two two-storey buildings, each with a waitress-service restaurant upstairs, and a supplementary shop outside.
 It was a big plan, bigger than the Ministry were expecting.

 This proved to be an unwelcome trait of Granada, but at Toddington the Ministry allowed it as Newport Pagnell would be difficult to expand and services to the south would be difficult to plan.
 Secretly, Granada were hoping to open a chain of larger-than-permitted services which would offer them a monopoly.

 Granada won the contract, but on condition they got the work started as soon as possible and had it open by 1963.
 The Ministry were pleased to be able to announce a new firm was joining the motorway industry.

 Working under the brief of getting Toddington open as quickly as possible, Granada's chairman kept intervening with changes to the final design.
 This caused the project to become extremely delayed, and open much later than expected.